NickTomlin/pie/README.md

 </Pie>
 ```

+Features
+---

+- [x] Actually renders a pie chart
+- [x] Preact compatible (vanilla without needing `preact-compat`)
+- [ ] Doughnut chart
+- [ ] Top/Bottom Labels
+- [ ] Hover effects (technically one could just pass props through to `Slice>` and be done with it but we could also make this easier)

 Prior Art
 ---

 - [hard things stolen from a simple pie chart in SVG](https://hackernoon.com/a-simple-pie-chart-in-svg-dbdd653b6936)
 - Structure stolen from [Ryan Florence's "Compound Components" talk](https://www.youtube.com/watch?v=hEGg-3pIHlE)
 - You should probably just use [charts.js](http://www.chartjs.org/) or [d3](https://d3js.org/)

+Contributing
+---

+1. Fork and clone this repo
+2. Make your changes
+3. Please add a test if possible
+4. Ensure that `npm test` passes
+5. Open up a pull request